ViennaRNA/ernwin/doc/bvht.rst

 then this shows that Ernwin is installed correctly, correctly uses the pair distance distribution as energy potential (correct unit etc) and the secondary structure is at least roughly compatible with the SAXS profile.
-By running multiple simulations and increading the number of steps per simulation, it is often possible to find even better fitting structures (e.g. with Chi^2 of 1.7 to 2.6 for bvht, as we reported in :ref:`[1]<ref_bvht>`).
+By running multiple simulations, tweaking the parameters of the energy function and increasing the number of steps per simulation, it is often possible to find even better fitting structures (e.g. with Chi^2 of 1.7 to 2.6 for bvht, as we reported in :ref:`[1]<ref_bvht>`).